kalanicraig/AHRDiachronicConversation/AHRArticle.md

 These presentations of Gomez and Maceo are, like the genderizing of Cuba, designed to provide an avatar of Cuba and its need to be rescued from its own brave noble savagery.
 Maceo is an avatar for Cubans in the topic model (shows up regularly with "cuban" and "cubans", topics 1,2,3, 7, 8).
 Gomez only shows up with concepts of Cubans as people when he is *with* Maceo; he's much more associated with Spain (Spain, Spanishl topics 6, 4).
 OVERARCHING QUESTION ABOUT GOMEZ AS CONTROVERSIAL (vs Maceo as brave and Black and already established in terms of his braveness, so he’s a less clickbaity character; see Flint section on our identification of clickbait/hook as a thing).

-- Maceo is the "truth", the collective representation of the *people* of Cuba.
+**ARLENE FILL OUT JUN 9-15**:- Maceo is the "truth", the collective representation of the *people* of Cuba.
 - Gomez is "fake news", the collective representation of unreliable information about *Spain*.
 Rea sets him up as an anti-hero to compare to Spain and make Spain not seem so bad.
 - lazy: Rea and Scovel again, not Flint
 The two together are tropes designed to shape public opinion from the US perspective (also Rea and his corpus-linguistics treatment of unreliable *info*) (This is an example of TRANSCULTURAL move–re: Hulme)
 - Insurgents are very formal (more so than Flint but aligned in similar ways)
 - Cubans as people, Spain as country (like Rea, but without the avatars of Maceo and Gomez)

-**FILL OUT JUN 9-15**: *info* for all of them (Corpus linguistics): Flint is not interested in the reliability of "information" but Rea and Scovel *are* very concerned with reliability of information (they hang out together in 1897 and are potentially influencing each other).
+**BOTH LATER**: *info* for all of them (Corpus linguistics): Flint is not interested in the reliability of "information" but Rea and Scovel *are* very concerned with reliability of information (they hang out together in 1897 and are potentially influencing each other).
 Flint visits in 1896, so there's a rupture in the pattern of concern about "reliable information" that is less about author and more about the timing (but the division of the corpora into three smaller chunk helped us see that.)

-**FILL OUT JUN 9-15**:  Information and Misinformation Arlene quote: “Whatever you put it in is whatever you get out.” –i.e. There is no magic wand.
+**BOTH LATER**:  Information and Misinformation
+Arlene quote: “Whatever you put it in is whatever you get out.” –i.e. There is no magic wand.
 You have to curate the sources to be able to produce different visualizations of the sources that allow you to see them ‘anew’, to corroborate what you intuited, or provide more nuance, or add other layers and connections you could not see before.
 May 16, with Guldi.
 These tropes of female Cuba, savage Cuba, oversimplified Cuba, all lead us back to the idea of the collective political unconcscious to which these war correspondents contribute.
 By stripping Cuba of its nuance, Scovel, Flint and Rea are situating themeslves in a place that their audience will already find comfortable, a framework of transcultural translation that makes an incomprehensibel Cuba in to a comprehensible reality.

 </section>